 Likewise, the absence of such a warning does not mean the product is safe from containing traces of the allergen!
 Despite the lack of a warning, your allergen may be processed on the same equipment as your product and the manufacturer is not required to warn you — and many, including well-known brands, don’t.

 What we need are stronger allergen disclosure regulations that help consumers determine which products have a higher risk of cross-contact.
-We have an opportunity to do so right now by amending legislation already making its way through Congress known as the Food Label Modernization Act of 2021, an opportunity that may not come again for years.
+We have an opportunity to do so right now by reintroducing legislation that had previously made its way through Congress known as the Food Label Modernization Act of 2021.

 In the interest of your own safety and that of your family, please read, sign, and share this petition on Change.org calling for three simple and easy-to-implement regulations to be added to the legislation to help better safeguard the allergic community from cross-contact: